A Look at How Rakuten (Ebates) Works in 2021

 Limited time increased offers

-Something else to be on the lookout for are limited time offers where the typical percentage that a given retailer offers is greatly increased.
+Something else to be on the lookout for is limited time offers where the typical percentage that a given retailer offers is greatly increased.
 This practice was especially prevalent around the holiday shopping season but I still see numerous “double cash back” promotions and the like.
 To take advantage of these flash sales, I’d recommend opting into emails from Rakuten as well as enabling push notifications via the mobile app.

 Credit card rewards